+Ceilings

-Ceilings Repair category: 2 Notes: There are areas of cracking and uneven plaster joins.
+Repair category: 2

+Notes: There are areas of cracking to plaster.
 There are some textured plaster finishes.
 These types of finishes may contain asbestos material.
-If works affecting asbestos-based products are to be undertaken, it is advisable to seek specialist advice.
+Asbestos based products may present a hazard to health if damaged or disturbed.
+If works affecting asbestos based products are to be undertaken, it is advisable to seek specialist advice.